- Home

 For example, if you have other income from part-time work, you may choose to draw down a small amount, which you can increase or decrease over the years as needed.
 In short, you can start, stop or change the amount you withdraw.
 Beware, though, that your remaining fund will stay invested so it may rise and fall depending on the performance of the underlying investments.
 Hopefully, though, you will boost the value of your pension pot given enough time.

-If any money is left in your pension drawdown plan when you pass away, this may be passed on to your beneficiaries tax-free, provided you’re aged 75 or younger.
+Under current rules, if any money is left in your pension drawdown plan when you pass away, this may be passed on to your beneficiaries tax-free, provided you’re aged 75 or younger.
 If you’re older than 75, you can still pass on your remaining retirement savings, but your beneficiaries will usually have to pay income tax on the money they receive.
-Find out more in our guide What happens to my pension when I die?
+However, in the first Labour Budget, the Chancellor Rachel Reeves announced that this would change from April 2027.
+Find out more about what’s being proposed in our guide Budget 2024 pension changes.

 Buying an annuity with part of your pension pot